Cloufield/GWASTutorial/04_Data_QC/README.md

 The first thing we want to know is the missing rate of our data.
 Usually we need to check the missing rate of samples and snps to decide a threshold to exclude low-quality samples and snps. (https://www.cog-genomics.org/plink/1.9/basic_stats#missing)

+- **Sample missing rate**: the proportion of missing values for an individual across all SNPSs.
+- **SNP missing rate**: the proportion of missing values for a SNP across all samples.

 The input is PLINK bed/bim/fam file.
 Usually they have the same prefix, and we just need to pass the prefix to `--bfile` option.

 ### PLink syntax: